ashu-rb/HarVara/README.md

 # HarVara
 # Best AgriTech Hack @ Harvest Hacks by Major Hacking League

 ## Inspiration
-My inspiration was to join Green Revolution as a part of save soil campaign held in India, which talked about infertility in soil and that our food is less nutritional than 100 years ago.
+My inspiration was to join the Green Revolution as a part it,the main goal was to save soil and join campaign held in India, which talked about infertility in soil and that our food is less nutritional than 100 years ago.

 ## What it does
 I decided to be a part of the campaign by creating a website that provides a digital solution to the unawareness about quality fertilizers specific to crops.
 I have built a range slider and an image slider in combination to create a system that generates specific fertilizers based on quality, type of use, and certain specifics.
 For example, for wheat, the most natural and healthy fertilizer is rotten farm manure, but a more effective is nitrogen fertilizer.
 And this information is presented through the range slider.
 Also, I have followed the trend of putting a dark mode changer.